The Role of your Pancreas is a Dual One.

 Each part of the pancreas has a specific function.
 The exocrine cells, which form the majority of the pancreas, produce digestive enzymes.
 These enzymes are transported via the pancreatic duct, which runs the length of the pancreas from the tail to the head, where it merges with the bile duct before entering the duodenum.

 Digestive enzymes are critical for digestion and absorption.
-This is why they are included in your bioenergetic testing with a CBH Energetics Full Scan, and Balancing Scan.
+This is why they are included in your bioenergetic testing with a CBH Energetics Full Scan and Balancing Scan.

 The endocrine cells, also known as the Islets of Langerhans, are scattered throughout the pancreas and produce important hormones: